 Start Date

-• In the case of employees who are not currently employed by UMB, whether outside the United States (consular processing) or inside the United States working for another employer (H-1B transfer, concurrent H-1B employment), the H-1B start date should be the start date of the academic appointment, or the hire date for staff positions.
-In selecting the employment start date, departments should factor in the time it takes to obtain receipt notices and/or approvals by consulting our H-1B Start Date and Request Submission Timeline.
+• In the case of employees who are not currently employed by UMB, whether outside the United States or inside the United States working for another employer, the H-1B start date should be the start date of the academic appointment, or the hire date for staff positions.
+In selecting the employment start date, departments should factor in the time it takes to obtain receipt notices and/or approvals by consulting the H-1B Start Date and Request Submission Timeline.

 End Date

-• We can request up to three years for an H-1B petition, subject to regulatory limits.
+• We can generally request up to three years for an H-1B petition.
 H-1B status is limited to six years.
-The OIS will review the documentation submitted with the H-1B request to determine how much time is available to a prospective H-1B employee.
+OIS will review the documentation submitted with the H-1B request to determine how much time is available to a prospective H-1B employee.

-• If the University terminates the employment before the expiration of the H-1B petition, the employing department is responsible for providing return transportation abroad for the employee.
-The employing department is required to notify the OIS in writing of the termination date so that we can withdraw the Labor Condition Application (LCA) and the H-1B petition.
+• For grant-funded positions, departments should consider funding expiration dates when requesting end dates.
+If the University terminates the employment before the expiration of the H-1B petition, the employing department is responsible for providing return transportation abroad for the employee.
+The employing department is required to notify OIS staff if employment is ended before the H-1B expiration date completing the "Report Resignation or Termination of Employee or Scholar" task in Sunapsis.

 Changes in the Terms of Employment

 The H-1B is employer-specific, job-specific, location-specific, and salary-specific.
-If there are any changes to the job title, job responsibilities, salary, and/or the location of the employment, please complete the "Employment Amendment Questionnaire" under the "Active Employee/Scholar Reporting" link in Sunapsis.
+If there are any changes to the job title, job responsibilities, salary, and/or the location of the employment, please complete the "Employment Change Questionnaire" task in Sunapsis.

 There are three types of filing fees for H-1B petitions.